 The great American writer Toni Morrison said that to be a great writer you should seek holiness, be open and embrace failure.
 Writing, like many art forms, requires that you put the pieces together to create a new world, oftentimes by thinking beyond what has been done before.
 In this way, scientific research is not that different and can be seen as an art form all its own.

 Roche Medicinal Chemist Hasane Ratni made a discovery that broke away from much of the conventional thinking of how a molecule should look and perform in order to be successful.
 He worked together on a team of boundary-pushing scientists and researchers in the quest to find better treatment for those living with Rare Diseases.
 Many of these diseases greatly affect babies, and the urgency to find therapies can push any determined scientist to explore ambitious new methods of discovery.

 “There are several basic medicinal chemistry rules to make a medicine that people are taught in school and in all the textbooks,” says Hasane, smiling.
 “And to be successful here, I had to break three of those fundamental rules.”

 Hasane Ratni grew up with his three brothers in France, the son of a busy housewife and a car factory worker.
 He knew early that his passion was firmly in science.
-He graduated with a PhD in 2001 in Switzerland, followed by a post doctorate in Tokyo, Japan, and has been a scientist for 17 years; all of them at Roche.
+He graduated with a PhD in 2001 in Switzerland, followed by a post doctorate in Tokyo, Japan, and has been a scientist for many years.

 “I always knew I would be a scientist and thank my parents for their support to let me follow my path, even though it was much different from theirs,” he says.